-In the original version of the Horn Notes Blog (before October of 2006) I included with every post a “Tip of the Day.”
-Although that format was dropped, the following are my favorite of these tips, only lightly edited and in the order originally presented. – – John Ericson
+However, I would add that in the original HTML version of the Horn Notes Blog (before October of 2006—one of the predecessor sites of what became Horn Matters) I included with every post a “Tip of the Day.”
+Although that format was dropped, the following are my favorite of these short tips, only lightly edited and arranged topically.
+May they motivate, inspire, and focus your horn playing. – – John Ericson

 It is essential to work on crescendos and diminuendos on long tones.
 They may be boring but if you don’t have great control of these you simply have no hope of playing great phrases.